cims-bioko/convert-web/README.md

   * Low-maintenance: the api is based on the same pyfxorm library as the ODK tools and attempts to "go with the flow" to rapidly handle ODK updates
-  * 100% ODK compatible: the service is based on the same pyxform library specifically to decrease the opportunity for incompatibilities
+  * 100% ODK compatible: the service is based on the same pyxform library specifically to decrease the opportunity for incompatibilities.

+Additionally, validation is handled separately due to the fact that it:

+  * is useful outside of XLSForm conversion
+  * it requires a completely different runtime, Java, and its own dependencies
+  * by splitting it out, both services can benefit from the same design benefits listed above

 ## Requirements